DON'T BE A GOOSE, WEAR MUSHMUSH! ICONIC, WARM, STYLISH, CANADIAN - AND ONE OF A KIND.

 Now the easy part.
 We hand it over to the experts.

 Your custom-made mushmush parka will be given a number, or "passport," and sent to the Ladies up North.
-It will be assigned to a single seamstress who will make a pattern, cut and sew a parka and outer shell, make the appliqués, and sew on the fur in her own home.
-That process usually takes about three weeks.
+It will be assigned to a single seamstress who will make a pattern, cut the wool and shell material to fit together, sew your parka and sew the outer shell, cut and sew on the appliqués, and sew the fur on- all in her own home.
+That process usually takes about four weeks.

-Once it's finished it will be shipped to you from Yellowknife.
+Once it's finished, your parka will be shipped to you from the Northwest Territories.
 Canada Post normally takes about 10 business days to deliver in North America.

 A note of caution.
 Canada Post parcel delivery can get jammed up a few weeks before the Christmas holidays, which slows things down.
 So if you want to buy one as a holiday gift, we can't recommend strongly enough that you order early.

-The interactive order form is below.
+The interactive order form is here at the bottom.
 If you have any questions, please check our FAQ page and if the answer's not there you can email us at firstname.lastname@example.org and we'll get back to you.
 We're here to help.

 BUST: Measure under the arms around your chest at the largest part.